hth313/OS4/doc/shells.rst

 being replaced by the desired view.

-A custom display routine can be used to visualize the floating point value in a different way, i.e. attaching some unit, display as ratio, change the number of display digits in certain situations, or just anything in your imagination.
-It can also be used for visualizing numbers that are stored on a custom stack, i.e. integers (Ladybug module) or complex numbers.
+A custom display routine can be used to visualize the floating point value in a different way, e.g. attaching some unit, display as ratio, change the number of display digits in certain situations, or just anything in your imagination.
+It can also be used for visualizing numbers that are stored on a custom stack, e.g. integers (Ladybug module) or complex numbers.
 You could even make an application that shows Roman numerals.